 Main memory reconfiguration is possible at all times for inactive guest systems (with the status INIT-ONLY or DOWN).
 In the case of active guest systems (VM state RUNNING), main memory reconfiguration is only possible after SYSTEM READY for the guest system.
-Main memory reconfiguration is not possible for VMs in the IN HOLD (WAIT) status.
+Main memory reconfiguration is not possible for VMs in the IN HOLD (WAIT) or ...(MIGR) states.